Osorno Volcano: Climb and Ski

 - Wear lots of layers so you can add or take away as the day cools down or heats up.

-Skiing is a must if you are headed to Chile for a winter vacation; and the country has more skiing destinations to offer than just Osorno Volcano.
+Skiing is a must if you are planning for a Chile vacation in winter; and the country has more skiing destinations to offer than just Osorno Volcano.
 If neither of the activity appeal to you, then take a day tour to Osorno Volcano, filled with scenic views.

 If you are headed to the Osorno Volcano from Santiago, like most people, you have the option of taking a 1-hour and 40-minute flight or a 12-hour bus journey.